 Online programs in the Western Balkans: are they here to stay?

-After supporting three different fully online programs in the Western Balkans, we made a few conclusions, and we are wondering are online programs here to stay?
+After supporting three different fully online programs in the Western Balkans, we made a few conclusions — online programs enable flexibility, wide networking, and they are released from logistics constraints.

 In the past few months, we’ve been hearing many assumptions on what the post-COVID-19 world might look like.
 One of the popular predictions was that most activities would remain online.
 That could be true, especially when organizing niche programs to support specific types of groups or individuals.